rocky-linux/documentation/docs/desktop/gnome/rdp-server.md

 ## Introduction

-This guide is for you if you want to share your (Gnome) desktop on Rocky Linux or access other shared desktops.
+If you want to share your (Gnome) desktop on Rocky Linux or access other shared desktops, this guide is for you.

 For beginners, you will be using RDP.
 RDP stands for Remote Desktop Protocol, and it does exactly what that implies: it lets you view and interact with computers from afar, all with a graphical interface.
 However, you must quickly dive into the command line to set it up.